-Nations League round-up: Portugal see off Italy
+UEFA Nations League round-up: Portugal see off Italy

+Andre Silva's goal gives reigning European champions victory in Lisbon; Turkey win away to Sweden; Serbia held by Romania; Andorra earn another point

 By PA Sport

-Portugal, without talisman Cristiano Ronaldo, got their Nations League campaign underway with a 1-0 victory against Italy at Benfica's Estadio da Luz.
+Portugal, without talisman Cristiano Ronaldo, got their UEFA Nations League campaign underway with a 1-0 victory over Italy at Benfica's Estadio da Luz on Monday.

 Fernando Santos' men did not have to get out of second gear to take the points against a much-changed side fielded by Roberto Mancini in the Group A3 clash in Lisbon.